twr14152/Network-Automation-Scripts_Python3/README.md

 ### Nxapi
 - Found this api documentation to be lacking
 - Script examples I found were rigid and not very flexible
-- Created a script to allow user to enter any commands (config/show) w/o having to rewrite their script.
+- Created a script to allow user to enter any commands (config/show) w/o having to rewrite the script.
   - nxapi_script_ex1.py

 ### Restconf